Hometown: Phoenix, Arizona, United States

 Additional details: Honors student

-What made you want to get involved in this program?
-Why did you choose the project you’re working on?
+What made you want to get involved in GCSP and the project you’re working on?

-What has been your most memorable experience as a student researcher in this program?
+What has been the most memorable experience as a student researcher?

 How do you see this experience helping with your career or advanced degree goals?